Don’t shoot, I’m a human!

 Basically, the best tactic is… Avoid what you can, only fight what you have too.
 I only used the grenade launcher acid rounds for the end of police station boss, and the Elevator boss.
 I had such a stock pile of grenade rounds, I ended up using it for the whole of the Lab section.

-Despite being relatively good at the game, I still die when I get cocky.
-So it shows the game has a decent difficulty balance.
-On scenario B with Leon, I died in the freaking Police Station, so while I don’t use the powerful weapons, it is important to carry them, in case you get stuck in a bad room with low health.
-There is nothing worse than leaving the Library in the Police Station, to go into the main hallway, and get decapitated by a Licker!
+Despite being relatively good at the game, I still die when I get cocky, it adds depth and allows you to replay the game with differing strategies or gimmick runs.
+On scenario B with Leon, I died in the freaking Police Station, so while I don’t use the powerful weapons, it is important to carry them, in case you get stuck in an awkward room with low health.
+There is nothing worse than leaving the Library in the Police Station, to go into the main hallway, and getting decapitated by that bastard lurking Licker!

 Other than that, nothing apart from bosses are new, and, AND… we’re missing Hunters, and the Chimera.

 The bosses however, they’re cool as fuck.